PulkitSinghDev/mentalbeing/README.md

  https://mentalbeing.heyitsbecky1.repl.co

 ## Inspiration
-One in four people in the world will be affected by mental or neurological disorders at some point in their lives.
+One in four people in the world are affected by mental or neurological disorders at some point in their lives.
 Around 450 million people currently suffer from such conditions, placing mental disorders among the leading causes of ill-health and disability worldwide.

 ## What it does
 It allows people to learn about mental health, connect with people going through the same as well as talk to a therapist.